y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jan 04, 2022</time> Continued with Week 1 and got 100% on the practice quiz!

 - <time>Jan 03, 2022</time> Continued with Week 1.

 - <time>Jan 02, 2022</time> Got started with Week 1 of Principal Component Analysis.